 If you can operate a food processor, you can make these babies, so there’s no excuse for going the store-bought route yet again this year.
 Wonderfully flexible and customizable as well, feel free to swap out any herbs you’d like or have on hand, or try using another leafy green vegetable for the spinach; I’m thinking that kale might make an especially tasty substitute.

 Though I do bake my burgers in the oven, you can make them in advance as written, keep them in the fridge, and then toss them on a well-oiled grill when you’d like to serve them up.
-Just be gentle, as they’re a bit more fragile than most mass-produced patties.
+You can even take them on the road with the right camping grill at your disposal.
+Just be gentle when flipping the patties, as they’re a bit more fragile than most mass-produced options.

 Green Goddess Burgers